The Constitution’s apportionment clause makes wealth taxes clearly unconstitutional.

 The history of federal income taxation in the United States began in the 19th century, with the imposition of income taxes to fund war efforts.
-Proponents quickly found that the practicalities of ensuring that an income tax was “apportioned among the States” would make the new income tax run afoul of the Constitution’s apportionment clause, and be sure to overturn by the Supreme Court of the United States.
-(At a minimum, this valid concern was due to the fluid nature of changing populations, and even the prospects of new states joining the union.)
+Proponents quickly found that the practicalities of ensuring that an income tax was “apportioned among the States” would make the new income tax run afoul of the Constitution’s apportionment clause, and sure to be overturned by the Supreme Court of the United States.
+This valid concern came from the fluid nature of changing populations, and the prospects of new states joining the Union.

 So, in order to make federal income taxes legal, Congress put forward the Sixteenth Amendment in 1909 to “get around” this provision.

 But here’s the thing.
-This amendment narrowly restricts the override to income, not wealth, nor property taxes:
+The Sixteenth Amendment narrowly restricts the override to income, not wealth, nor property taxes:

 The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.Sixteenth Amendment, US Constitution

 In other words, the Constitution still very much requires that all Direct Taxes be apportioned by State.
 And a wealth tax is very much a Direct Tax, meaning directly laid upon individual citizens (and households), not States.
 In fact, the Supreme Court has specifically ruled that a tax on one’s land is a Direct Tax.